PraseodymiumSpike/Battalion-Ideas/Battalions/Test/Sorcerers' Stronghold.md

 ### Wile
 This Piece cannot be Captured.
 It Moves and Captures 1 Space along Rook Lines.
 At any point during a Turn of the Player Controlling it, its location can optionally be swapped with a Friendly Wizard's.
 This does not use up the Turn.
 ### Apprentice
 This Piece Moves and Captures 1 Square Forwards along Bishop Lines.
-It must Promote to Mage, Steed, or Mantle when the Turn of the Player Controlling it ends while it's in the back Rank of an Opponent's Territory.
+It must Promote to Mage, Steed, or Trap when the Turn of the Player Controlling it ends while it's in the back Rank of an Opponent's Territory.
 ### Mage
 This Piece Moves and Captures an unlimited number of Squares along Rook Lines or to Knight Squares.
 ### Steed